Is Love At First Sight A Real Thing?

 Superficiality

-Here's something a little depressing: you're more likely to fall in love at first sight with one of the "Beautiful People" (with a hat tip to the late Prince).
+Here's something a little depressing: you're more likely to fall in love at first sight because of physical attraction.
 In fact, during one study, researchers found that respondents were nine times more likely to fall in love at first sight if they were attracted to the person, rather than if they took the time to get to know them first.
 (This type of attraction is referred to as "sapiosexuality," or being attracted to a person's mind, and then the rest may or may not follow.)

 This isn't to say that if you aren't being asked to join any modeling agencies anytime soon that someone won't fall head over heels in love with you at first sight.
 This just means that if a person is attracted to you, then s/he is more likely to fall in love at first sight with you.
 It's superficial, yes, but it speaks to the primal need to procreate, rather than the more romantic need to establish a relationship with someone first before heading to the bedroom with them.